DIY

 Step 6.
 Polyurethane

 Before installing the cane webbing, the next step was finishing the frames with polyurethane.
 We went with a water-based product in a warm matte finish.
-Simply applied the poly with a brush and then once dried we buffed it with 400 grit sandpaper between cotes.
-We did three votes.
+Applied the poly with a brush, and then once dried, we buffed it with 400 grit sandpaper between cotes.
+We did three cotes.

 Step 7.
 Installing the Cane Webbing